GraphMatching/T-GAE/README.md

 ```
 python graphMatching.py --dataset celegans --model uniform --level 0.01
 ```
-where dataset is one of {celegans, arenas, douban, cora, dblp, coauthor_cs}
-perturbation model is one of {uniform, degree}
-level is one of {0, 0.01, 0.05}
+where dataset is one of {celegans, arenas, douban, cora, dblp, coauthor_cs}, perturbation model is one of {uniform, degree}, level is one of {0, 0.01, 0.05}

 ## Sub-graph Matching